stevekochscience/sqlschool/_posts/2014-02-05-inner-joins.markdown

 There's a lot of new stuff happening here, so we'll go step-by-step.

 ###Aliases
 When performing joins, it's easiest to give your table names aliases. `benn.college_football_players` is pretty long and annoying to type&mdash;`players` is much easier.
-You can give a table an alias by adding a space after the table name and typing the alias.
+You can give a table an alias by adding a space after the table name and typing the intended name of the alias.
 As with column names, best practice here is to use all lowercase letters and underscores instead of spaces.

 Once you've given a table an alias, you can refer to columns in that table in the `SELECT` clause using the alias name.
 For example, the first column selected in the above query is `teams.conference`.
 Because of the alias, this is equivalent to `benn.college_football_teams.conference`: we're selecting the `conference` column in the `college_football_teams` table in `benn`'s schema.